While you may have given a lot of thought to the content of your resume, it’s likely that you haven’t given much thought to how it looks.

 This Resume Format is Great For:

-Our Professional resume format is our most popular chronological resume template.
-This format offers jobseekers a clean, classic look that highlights a solid work history.
-Professionals of all shapes and sizes – anyone and everyone who has some work experience and is looking to land a new job in their chosen industry or take the next step in their career.
+Our professional resume format is our most popular chronological resume template.
+This format offers job seekers a clean, classic look and highlights a solid work history.
+Professionals of all career stages can use this format to land a new job in their chosen industry or take the next step in their careers.

 Professional Resume Format Pros:

-Our Professional resume format is another popular chronological resume template.
-The clean, classic look gives a well-rounded, linear overview of a jobseeker’s accomplishments.
-The understated design maximizes the use of space on the page while still presenting your abilities in an organized, easy-to-ready layout.
+Our professional resume format is another popular chronological resume template.
+The clean, classic look gives a well-rounded, linear overview of job seekers’ accomplishments.
+The understated design maximizes the use of space on the page while presenting your abilities in an organized, easy-to-ready layout.

 Professional Resume Format Cons:

-Career-changers, academics, and others who have a non-linear career progression may find they need a different format, such as the Functional format, which focuses more on skills than work history.
+Career changers, academics, and others with non-linear career progression may need a different format, such as the functional format, which focuses more on skills than work history.

 Additional Writing Tips for the Professional Resume Format: